analog-org/analog-tsx/README.md

 <div align="center">

-  This is a typescript template for Discord Bots built in DiscordJS.
+  This is a typescript template for building Discord bots with a dashboard in NextJS, TailwindCSS, Discord.JS, Next-Auth, and Prisma.

   <br />
 </div>